-The LEGACY project at Attingham
+The LEGACY project at Attingham: apart(y)

 Often described as the single most generous gift to the National Trust, Lord Berwick left the mansion and grounds of Attingham Park “for public benefit” under the care of the Trust.
-A Trust New Art collaboration between Attingham and Pentabus Theatre will explore what this means today through the LEGACY project.
+A Trust New Art collaboration between Attingham and Pentabus Theatre explores what this means today through the LEGACY project.

-Telford & Wrekin CVS, All Age Carers Centre are finding that there are increasing numbers of families that are being supported by children and young people.
+Telford & Wrekin CVS - All Age Carers Centre are finding that there are increasing numbers of families that are being supported by children and young people.
 And it can be surprising how many people are still unaware about exactly what young carers, who are as young as 5 and up to 16 years old are responsible for.
 Young carers are often supporting their own families to remain stable in a community setting.
 Often parents and siblings illnesses range from physical disabilities; siblings with special educational needs or emotional health issues, like anxiety, depression or alcohol and substance misuse addictions.

 You can find more information on their website www.telfordcarers.org.uk